Temporal Counterfactual Explanations of Behaviour Tree Decisions: Introduction

-To support such decision-making tasks, many robots rely on structured control architectures.
+In real-world decision-making tasks, many robots rely on structured control architectures.
 Behaviour trees (BTs) are a popular option for such an architecture, prevalent in robotics and across other fields such as artificial intelligence and computer gaming \citep{gugliermo2024evaluating}.
-In addition to their other qualities, such as reactivity and modularity, BTs are widely seen as an inherently interpretable, human-readable decision-making architecture \citep{iovino2022survey}, marking them as a promising tool in the design and implementation of transparent, interpretable robots.\looseness=-1
+In addition to their other qualities, such as reactivity and modularity, BTs are widely seen as an inherently interpretable, human-readable decision-making architecture \citep{iovino2022survey}, marking them as a promising tool in the design and implementation of transparent, interpretable robots in Human-Robot Interaction (HRI) scenarios.\looseness=-1

 However, the inherent interpretability of BTs may not be sufficient for improving understandability, especially for non-expert users who may not be able to easily interpret representations of BTs.
-Thus, the problem of generating explanations from BTs has seen some recent attention \citep{han2021building,barkouki2024will,lemasurier2024reactive,tagliamonte2024generalizable}.
+Thus, the problem of generating explanations from BTs has seen some recent attention \citep{han2021building,ogren2023creating,barkouki2024will,lemasurier2024reactive,tagliamonte2024generalizable}.
 Despite these efforts, the causal aspect of explainability has not been considered for BTs, and these approaches are unable to identify the reasons why a robot did or did not make a particular decision.
-A BT encodes a complex sequential relationship between BT nodes, and every state variable may affect or be affected by a BT node.
+A BT encodes a complex sequential relationship between BT nodes, and every state variable in the robot's environment may affect or be affected by a BT node.
 These causal relationships should be explicitly modelled to provide correct, causal explanations for BTs.
+Performing counterfactual reasoning (reasoning about hypothetical scenarios to contextualise real events) over such a model is considered an essential component of answering causal ```why'' questions~\citep{pearl2018book}.
 Additionally, domain knowledge, where available, can be used to expand these causal models.
 This knowledge can come in the form of models of the robot's environment, or prior knowledge about low-level decision-making components (such as BT nodes).
-To date, we are aware of no methods for generating causal explanations from BTs.
+To date, we are aware of no methods for generating causal explanations from BTs, except for generative (i.e. LLM-based) approaches, which are not guaranteed to correctly explain a particular decision~\citep{xu2024hallucination}.
+To ensure faithful understanding of the robot, provide safety assurances, and foster trust in the robot, it is essential that explanations are correct and respect the causal dynamics of the robot's decision-making.\looseness=-1